 Metropolitan State University

-- Meets the unique educational needs of those living and working in the metropolitan region as the premier urban public comprehensive system university in the Twin Cities.
+- Meets the unique educational needs of those living and working in the metropolitan region as the only public, urban, comprehensive state university in the Twin Cities.

 - Focuses on providing high-quality, affordable educational programs and services in a student-centered environment.